Zachary1575/Alpha-OS/README.md

 # Alpha-OS
-[Version Alpha] An OS made from scratch.
+[Version Alpha] A very simple OS made from scratch.